pannal/libfilebot/README.md

 # libfilebot

 Returns the `net.filebot.filename` property of a file without binary python package dependencies.
-It instead uses system-provided binaries.
+It instead uses system-provided binaries trying to avoid calling the filebot-jvm-monstrosity.

 #### Currently supports: